-The Business Rules feature ensures that VT is flexible, despite the fact that it’s not a customization.
-Companies only need to change their Business Rules and the software will adapt accordingly.
+The Business Rules feature ensures that VT is flexible despite the fact that it’s not a customization.
+Companies need only to change their Business Rules, and the software will adapt accordingly.

-Interested in Finding Out More About Virtual Trader and How it Compares to Other Intercompany Solutions?
+Interested in Finding out More about Virtual Trader and How It Compares to Other Intercompany Solutions?

-Intercompany is the last task during period close so any reconciliation issues can easily cause close to be late.
+Intercompany is the last task during period close, so any reconciliation issues can easily cause close to be late.
 And with reconciliation already being a complex, time-consuming task, you don’t need the added stress of last-minute issues.
 That’s why it’s important you choose the right software to help.